Start the new year with back-to-school lesson plans, book lists, printables, and learning activities for all grades.

 Once students are enthused about reading, it is time to assess their reading levels and allow them opportunities to preview your class library.

-- As an assessment, I like the Scholastic Reading Inventory.
+- As an assessment, I like this Reading Inventory.

 - Use the Book Pass activity and Book Pass Log (PDF) to help familiarize students with your class library.

 Both of these projects help me become more familiar with my students and get the students enthusiastic about attending class.

 Not only is it significantly important to clearly inform students of your expectations, this information must be conveyed to parents as well.
 Developing good relationships with students' guardians is vital in limiting the amount of turbulence you encounter during the school year.

 Like most teachers, I send home a general letter the first week of school.
 This note to parents outlines our Class Rules, necessary materials, and the types of activities we will be occurring throughout the year.